openvrmc/OpenVR-MotionCompensation/Readme.md

 A higher value will filter vibrations better, but you will notice a swimming or lagging picture if it is too high.
 Go with +-50 steps and tune from there.<br>

-## Mounting advice:

-Mount the reference tracker/controller as closely to the head position as possible.
-The further away it is from the head position the larger the error.<br>
-Continuous and heavy vibration will affect the IMU performance, causing noticable IMU drift.
-This will be noticable in the HMD in form of your camera moving violently arround the vehicle.
-To adress this, it is suggested to use a damping system.<br>

 # Initial Setup